python-mcp-agent-workshop

 Python MCP Agent Workshop

-A comprehensive workshop for building AI agents using the Model Context Protocol (MCP) in Python.
-This project demonstrates how to create MCP servers, implement custom tools, and configure intelligent agents for code analysis.
+A workshop for building AI agents using the Model Context Protocol (MCP) in Python.
+This project walks through implementing MCP server fundamentals (JSON-RPC framing, tool discovery, and tool execution) and ships two fully working tools:

 Link to Presentation Slides